Membership Update: Your Questions Answered

 Currently all renewals are done in September, does this mean clubs will have to check every month to see who needs to renew.
 Or will AGB send clubs a reminder?

-Club and membership secretaries renewing any member in September or October, will have the end of September 2025 as their renewal date.
-Members paying clubs still get the cover from the point of payment.
-So, the bulk of your members will stay on the usual annual renewal and can remain like this every year.
+Club and membership secretaries renewing any member in September or October, will receive the end of September 2025 as their renewal date.
+Members paying clubs still receive their benefits from the point of payment.
+So, the bulk of your members will stay on the usual annual renewal and can remain like this going forward.

-We know that there sometimes is a delay in members receiving their membership confirmations and e-cards, and we do receive many enquiries about membership which is payment pending or incomplete – by going directly to Archery GB, new or renewing members will have membership instantly on payment, and as membership secretary you could be relieved of some of the administration of doing this.
+We know that there sometimes is a delay in members receiving their membership confirmations and e-cards, and we do receive many enquiries about membership which is payment pending or incomplete – by going directly to Archery GB, new or renewing members will become members instantly upon receipt of payment, and as membership secretary you could be relieved of some admin of doing this.

 Everyone will be asked to update their own profile in August ready for September renewals.
-This means all the inactivated accounts will be activated and users given access to their own details.
+All accounts in Sport:80 will be activated, and users given access to update their own details.

 There are multiple ways of checking who is a member:

-• In Sport:80 we have already created instant view (which can be downloaded as reports) – this is the Active Members view – which can be found in the Athletes>Smart List area.
-Reports can be downloaded for Current Members; Lapsed Members (past 30 days); Soon to be Lapsed (next 30 days).
+• In Sport:80 we have already created instant views of members (that can be downloaded as reports).
+This is the Active Members view that can be found in the Athletes>Smart List area.
+Reports can be downloaded for Current Members, Lapsed Members (past 30 days), and Soon to be Lapsed (next 30 days).
 These are instantly updated and can be downloaded at any time.

-• A new feature coming is the Member finder within Sport:80.
-This allows you to search for any member and check validity.
+• A new feature coming is the Member Finder within Sport:80.
+This allows you to search for any AGB member and check the validity of their membership.

-• At the range, members can show their hard copy membership card or the E-card on their devices.
-E-cards have a QR code, and by scanning this QR code, it shows instant up-to-date information.
+• At the range, members can show their hard copy membership card or the e-card on their devices.
+E-cards have a QR code that can be scanned to show live membership information.

 • Emails alerting clubs that a member wishes to affiliate to your club are sent to the Primary Contact in Sport:80.
 If you know the person there is nothing to do, but if you do not know them you can decline the affiliation (their Archery GB membership remains in place).